-The Essex is a special RV.
-It stands on the shoulders of the industry innovating giants that came before it, like the London Aire, Kountry Aire, and New Aire.
-Essex proudly carries the Newmar torch into the new century, as a new generation of RV'ing begins.
+The Newmar Essex proudly carries the Newmar torch into the new century, as a new generation of RV'ing begins.
 We share your excitement at this moment, and with you look forward to the years and miles of adventure the RV lifestyle offers you in your new Essex.
-Whether camping at your favorite remote fishing hole, or tailgating at the big game with your friends, have fun in the knowledge that Newmar is with you 24 hours a day, 7 days a week.
+Whether camping at your favorite remote fishing hole or tailgating at the big game with your friends, have fun in the knowledge that Newmar is with you 24 hours a day, 7 days a week.